pragdave/jeeves/README.md

 end
 ~~~

-Notice there's a big of magic here.
+Notice there's a bit of magic here.
 A named service can be called from
 anywhere in your code.
 It doesn't require you to remember a PID or any
 other handle, as the service's API invokes the service process by
 name.
 However, the service process itself contains state (the map in